JamesSkemp/words/content/post/the-wordpress-calendar-is-a-table.md

 +++
-title = "The WordPress calendar is a table" summary = "The default calendar in WordPress is missing a valuable summary attribute - and it needs one soon!" draft = false comments = true date = "2007-01-15T11:19:00-06:00"
+title = "The WordPress calendar is a table" description = "The default calendar in WordPress is missing a valuable summary attribute - and it needs one soon!" draft = false comments = true date = "2007-01-15T11:19:00-06:00"